saarthak-dev/my-maker-portfolio/README.md

 As a beginner on GitHub, I’ll be updating this repo regularly with:

-- 🚀 Monthly logs of my learning
+- 🚀 logs of my achievements and milestones
 - 🧠 Reflections on concepts I’ve understood
-- 🔧 Code and circuits from my projects
+- 🔧 Code from my projects
 - 📈 Milestones I achieve along the way

 ---

-## Long-Term Vision
+## Vision

-This repo is more than a log — it’s the beginning of my engineering journey.
-I hope to one day contribute to the world through meaningful, well-built technology.
+This repo is more than a log — it’s the beginning of my journey.
+I hope to work for the welfare of the **world** by meaningfully contributing to science and filling the gap in society and mindset of people.

+## My Interests

+-Mathematics and Physics are the subjects I find most appealing to my intellect and conscience -For me Mathematics alone is abstract and pure observation is messy but, combining them leads to the birth of the most elegant and descriptive subject-Physics
+-Other than this I believe that Physics is the medium through which universe reveals itself and Mathematics is the language in which is does so

-### 📅 Account of My Learnings – May 2025
+### 📅 Account of My Learnings

 - I am currently a Class 10 student under the CBSE curriculum.
 - Completed in-depth practice of foundational Class 10 mathematics chapters that are essential for understanding Class 11 concepts.
 - Started studying Class 11 mathematics in advance to strengthen my base for competitive exams and further studies.
-- Explored the **Theory of Relativity**, focusing on conceptual and theoretical understanding.
+- Explored the **Theory of Relativity**, focusing on conceptual and theoretical understanding(obviously not on the Mathematical part).
   - Read about the contributions of **Albert Einstein** and **Roger Penrose**, in the context of black holes and spacetime.
-- Began the **CS50’s Introduction to Python** course by Harvard University.
+- Began the **CS50’s Introduction to Python** course by Harvard University and **MIT OpenCourseWare: Single Variable Calculus (18.01)** course by MIT university .